My Husband Won Me over by Showing up to Events He Wasn’t Invited To

 He showed up one day when I was ice skating.
 He’d never skated before, but he bought new skates and walked several miles to the lake to skate with my sister and me.
 Two hours later, he walked home.
 My father gladly would have driven him home, but as I said, Harry didn’t say much, and he certainly didn’t ask for favors.
 I always knew, however, how he felt about me.

 In the summer, my sister and I were at the shore with family when Harry and his father drove up, towing a boat.
 We invited them to stay the night, and the next day, they taught us to water-ski.
 What a blast, though it still was embarrassing because they’d invited themselves.
 By then, though, Harry was growing on me.
-(These 49 quotes perfectly capture what it’s like to fall in love.)

 Years passed, and Harry joined the Army and went to Vietnam.
 We corresponded and got to know each other much better.